gpoehl/phpReport/docs/source/actions.rst

 * execute a callable
 * call a method in the prototyp class

-Within the configuration file you can specify exactly what action will be executed.
+One can specify exactly what action will be executed by configuration.
-During instantiation of the report class you might replace some of the configuration parameters.

-Events like a group change will trigger individual action for defined groups.
-To be able to execute different action types the group() method also allows replacing the default action.

 The default rules are simple:
-1) If action is a string this string will be appended to $output.
+1) If action is a string this string will be appended to the output object.
-2) If action is a method name the method will only be called when the method exist.
+2) If action is a method name  a callablthe method will only be called when the method exist.
-The returned value will be appended to $output.
+The returned value will be appended to the output object.
-3) If action is a callable the returned value will be appended to $output.
+3) If action is a callable the returned value will alseo appended to the output object.

-The above rules can be altered by calling the setRuntimeOption().

 .. include:: actionMethods.rst